 Staying Current: Keeping Information Up to Date

 Great information that is out of date is not great information.
-Policies and procedure documents need owners and routine evaluation.
+Policies and procedure documents need owners and routine evaluations.
 This final part of the workshop reviews best practices for keeping information current.
-Following that discussion, participants will determine actions they will put in place to improve their writing and document-assessment processes.
+Following that discussion, participants will determine the actions they will put in place to improve their writing and document-assessment processes.

-By the end of this writing course, participants should have a better command of skills required to write clear and easy-to-read policy and procedure documents.
+By the end of this writing course, participants should have a better command of the skills required to write clear and easy-to-read policy and procedure documents.